unionai/unionai-docs/source/api/uctl-cli/uctl-get/uctl-get-launchplan.md

-Retrieve a launch plan within the project and domain as per a version and generate the execution spec file; the file can be used to launch the execution using the \'create execution\' command.
+Retrieve a launch plan within the project and domain as per a version and generate the execution spec file; the file can be used to launch the execution using the 'create execution' command.

     uctl get launchplan -d development -p flytectldemo core.advanced.run_merge_sort.merge_sort --execFile execution_spec.yaml